 The 7 types of keywords below will give you some ideas for researching keywords that you might not have thought about in the past.
-When you test them (and you should constantly test keywords), you may just find they offer a brand-new source of qualified traffic for your web pages and Amazon listings.
+When you test them (and you should constantly test keywords), you may just find they offer a brand-new source of qualified traffic for your web pages, eBay listings, and Amazon listings.

 There is a proven buying process that most people go through before and during the time they shop for what they need.
 Some people go through it lightning fast while others take quite a long time.

 During the first two phases of this process (need recognition and information search), people will usually type in phrases related to either the problem they are having or the solution they want to find.